javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 The optional chaining `?.` stops the evaluation and returns `undefined` if the part before `?.` is `undefined` or `null`.

-Further in this article, for brewity, we'll be saying that something "exists" if it's not `null` and not `undefined`.
+Further in this article, for brevity, we'll be saying that something "exists" if it's not `null` and not `undefined`.

 Here's the safe way to access `user.address.street`: